wtcoin/docs-1/source/includes/_tx.md

 While we demonstrated the simplest use of this endpoint, you can have finer-grain control by modifying the [Tranasaction](#transaction) request object.
 Instead of providing **addresses**, you can use **prev_hash** and **output_index** within the **inputs** array, in which case, we'll use the inputs as provided and not attempt to generate them from a list of addresses.
 We will compute change and fees the same way (you can read more about the fee computation in the next section).

 <aside class="notice">
-By default, BlockCypher will set the change address to the first transaction input listed in the transaction.
+By default, BlockCypher will set the change address to the first transaction input/address listed in the transaction.
 To redirect this default behavior, you can set an optional <b>change_address</b> field within the <a href="#transaction">Transaction</a> request object.
 </aside>

 For further control, you can also change the **script_type** in the **output** of your partially filled [Transaction](#transaction).
 You'll notice this used to powerful effect in the section on [Multisig Transactions](#multisig-transactions).
 These are the possible script types: